Please Rotate Your Device 90

 1953

-NBC presented an episode of Kukla, Fran, and Ollie on August 30, 1953, as the first publicly announced experimental broadcast in compatible color.
+An episode of Kukla, Fran and Ollie was the first publicly announced experimental broadcast in compatible color, preceding other networks by nine years.

 3D Outer Space